 We do not currently have a stock ownership policy for our executive officers.
 However, all of our NEOs own shares of the Company's common stock or vested, but unexercised, equity awards.
-Mr. Hunton as a member of the Company's Board is subject to the director stock ownership guidelines of the Company.
-Mr. Blonigan who was formerly a member of the Company's Board was subject to the director stock ownership guidelines of the Company.
+As a member of the Company's Board, Mr. Hunton is subject to the director stock ownership guidelines of the Company.